JS 2 is a research preview of an open source compiler focused on compiling JavaScript to WebAssembly ahead of time, developed at Loopdive.

 "text".anchor("name");

-Annex B legacy methods.
-Not implemented.
+Deprecated Annex B legacy HTML-wrapper string methods.

 RegExp.$1 static properties Legacy RegExp match result globals